luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-07-30
+- Give the spell level headers unique names so the hyperlinks work

 #### 2024-07-28
 - Build a table of contents for the index and each section.
 - Reorganize the spell hierarchy